 What was Italian food like before the tomato?
 When coffee houses started popping up in Europe what establishments lost business as a result?
 Did Marco Polo really bring noodles to Europe from China?
 Where can I find the answer to all these questions and more? [more inside]

 I'm a boy who wants to make out with other boys.
 Problem is, I'm bothered by the culture of some of the more popular online options (e.g. Grindr).
 What are my options? [more inside]

+Is a man who pretends to be friends with a woman when he is actually interested in more than friendship doing something shady?
 Should said woman (myself) drop him as a friend or give him a chance to adjust?
 He’s a good friend and generally a positive, interesting and charming friend to have (smart, insightful, witty, capable of deep conversation, trustworthy with secrets, understanding…).
 I’m simply not interested in dating him (for many reasons, the most glaring of which is that he’s sexist in subtle ways that I couldn’t tolerate in a partner), but I value and love his friendship and conversation.
 I do not want to date him, ever.
 I don’t know if I should salvage our friendship or let it go, for his sake and mine...I've included the details below but I think this summary captures what I am trying to intellectually and emotionally figure out. [more inside]

 Oakland MeFites: What are the most interesting cultural manifestations of Oakland's two-decade-long demographic shift? [more inside]

 It's my first time out of the USA, and I don't know what to pack! [more inside]